Mupu/jai_odbc/README.md

 #import "Basic"; // imports and loads on top
 #load "file.jai"; // imports and loads on top
-DEBUG:: #import "Debug"; // no space, constants in capital latters
+DEBUG:: #import "Debug"; // no space, constants in capital letters

-// Types have capital first latters Unkown_Result_Mode:: enum {
+// Types have capital first letters Unkown_Result_Mode:: enum {
     CRASH; // enum and enum_flags are capitalized WARN;
     SILENT;
 }

-// Types have capital first latters
+// Types have capital first letters
 Dummy_Thing:: struct { // brackets same line, no space between 'test1' and '::'
     decleration: int; // ':' go to identifier
     decleration_with_default: int = 5;